JitCHEO/t3a2server/{Fullname}_T3A2-A/README.md

 ## R1	Description of your website, including:
 - Purpose

-    - The purpose of our website is to streamline the workflow within our working environment.
+    To streamline the workflow within the working environment by providing a user-friendly platform for submitting and managing various forms.
+The system seeks to enhance communication and overall efficiencies involved with mid-large scale warehouse settings.

 - Functionality / features
-    - Different form types and ability to create new forms.
-Incident report form, parts request form, receiving error forms, stock count request form, bin changes request form to name a few.
+    - Different form types and ability to create new forms. e.g. Incident report form, parts request form, receiving error forms, stock count request form, bin changes request form to name a few.
     - Every user will be able to lodge forms.
     - Different users will be granted access to be able to approve forms or read forms submitted such as incident forms. (permanant delegation)
     - Actions can be added to the forms that are assigned to a user to complete. (temp delegation)